foxel/esp-dual-rf-switch/README.md

 There are two microcontrollers to run this switch
 * **ESP-01** - use Tasmota firmware fork: https://github.com/foxel/Sonoff-Tasmota/tree/foxel_dual_rf
 * **ATTINY441** - firmware is in `attiny-firmware` folder.
-This requires ATTinyCore to build: https://github.com/SpenceKonde/ATTinyCore
+This requires [ATTinyCore](https://github.com/SpenceKonde/ATTinyCore) to build

+To flash ESP module connect it to PC any available way (e.g. USB-Serail adapter + breadboard) and follow Tasmota flashing instructions.

+To flash ATTINY:
+* remove ESP-01 module from the header
+* connect ISP programmer (i.e. Arduino flashed with ArduinoISP) to ISP port
+* use Arduino to flash MC: board is ATTiny441 (installed from [ATTinyCore](https://github.com/SpenceKonde/ATTinyCore))

 ## BOM